 We are an early-stage biotechnology company that is focusing on building high fidelity, 3D tissues that recapitulate key aspects of human disease.
 We use these models to identify gene targets responsible for driving the disease and intend to initiate drug discovery programs around these validated targets.
 We are initially focusing on the intestine and have ongoing 3D tissue development efforts in ulcerative colitis ("UC") and Crohn's disease ("CD").
+Recently, we announced that we have successfully advanced our first inflammatory bowel disease ("IBD") model to the next step of target discovery and validation for CD.
 We intend to add additional tissues/diseases/targets to our portfolio over time.
 In line with these plans, we are building upon both our external and in-house scientific expertise, which will be essential to our drug development effort.